Supporting Mental

-To be effective, mental health support must be provided in the cultural and linguistic context with which the patient is most comfortable.
+To be effective, physical and mental health support must be provided in the cultural and linguistic context with which the patient is most comfortable.
+Two outstanding organizations in Israel today, Wuste Tzega and Tene Briut, provide health treatments and education that combine awareness of Ethiopian culture and Western approaches.

 Wuste Tzega